"Tiger Attacking a Stag" | Antoine-Louis Barye

 Measurements: 12 1/4" W x 6 1/8" D x 6 1/4" H

-Details are soft along the ridge of the tiger's back, perhaps from handling or perhaps from an aged mold that has had too many pours; all other details throughout are rich and well-developed.
-Light handling wear to patina, overall remaining in excellent condition.
+Details are soft along the ridge of the tiger's back with slight variation in patina.
+Light handling wear to patina throughout, overall remaining in excellent condition.
+Trace verdigris around base is original.
 An exquisite piece in fine original condition.